mozilla/extension-workshop/documentation/publish.md

 ## Promote your extension

-Grow your user base by [creating creating an appealing listing](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Listing) for your extension.
+Grow your user base by [creating an appealing listing](/documentation/develop/create-an-appealing-listing/) for your extension.

 <!-- Video Popup Thumbnail -->